Deep Learning for Detecting Robotic Grasps

 Our deep learning algorithm uses our novel structured multimodal regularization approach to encourage the learned features to use a subset of the input modalities.
 This leads to more robust RGB-D features, especially when surface normals are used as additional input modes.

 - Deep Learning for Detecting Robotic Grasps, Ian Lenz, Honglak Lee, Ashutosh Saxena.
-In Robotics: Science and Systems (RSS), 2013.
-[PDF]
+To appear in International Journal of Robotics Research (IJRR), 2014.
+[PDF] Previous version appeared as a conference paper in RSS 2013

 Data/CodeThe grasping rectangle dataset can be found here.
 Code for learning and detection is available here.